Brexit withdrawal agreement: Joint Committee of the Withdrawal Agreement

 Article 164 establishes a joint committee for the implementation of the agreement, which is co-chaired by the EU and the UK and has 6 specialised committees.
 The Withdrawal Agreement delegated some arrangements relating to the UK's separation from the EU to the Joint Committee to decide upon.
 A Joint Committee is a commonly used process within deeper trade treaties to manage tensions.

 There is equal representation from both sides with no casting vote and the ability to go to an international arbitration panel if there is no agreement.
 There are a number of specialist subcommittees that report to the main committee, of which the 'Northern Ireland subcommittee' (dealing with the Northern Ireland Protocol) attracted most news-media attention in Spring 2021, because of the controversy over what became known as the Irish Sea border.

-As of 21 February 2022, the Joint Committee has met nine times.
+As of 21 February 2022, the Joint Committee had met nine times.